ducakar/openzone/README.md

 Client ports.
 Android port in still under development.
 See `cmake/*.Toolchain.cmake` files for all supported platforms/toolchains.
 Only GCC >= 4.7 and LLVM/Clang >= 3.1 compilers are supported.

-To build OpenZone from source, development packages for the following libraries are required:
+Development packages of the following libraries are required to build OpenZone from source:

-- glibc >= 2.17 (Linux only)
 - ALSA (Linux only)
 - Assimp
 - FreeImage
 - libnoise
 - libpng
-- libpulse (Linux/Unix only, optional)
 - libsquish (optional)
 - libvorbis
 - Lua 5.1 or 5.2 or LuaJIT 2.0